Thermal Operations in general are not memoryless: Introduction

-In this article, we investigate whether auxiliary systems are necessary for Coarse Operations to simulate Thermal Operations without spending work.
+In this article, we investigate whether auxiliary systems are necessary for $\coww$ to simulate Thermal Operations.
 The purpose is to find a minimal set of experimentally friendly operations that can still produce the same transformations.
-This would be preferable because it is questionable whether auxiliary systems of arbitrary energy gaps are attainable in practice.
+This question is also closely related to recent work on memory-assisted Markovian thermal processes, where ancillary thermal systems are used to promote memoryless Markovian thermal dynamics to effectively non-Markovian dynamics \cite{CzartowskiOliveiraKorzekwa2023_thermal_recall}.
+In contrast to that general memory-assisted framework, our aim is to identify a concrete obstruction already for a qubit system controlled by Coarse Operations without an auxiliary memory.